-Activate Your Sales Efforts
+Activate Your Sales Prospecting Efforts

 By now you hopefully have defined the types of businesses you best serve, researched and gathered intel on the companies and have begun to leverage your network to ask for the introduction.
 Next, activate and amplify your prospecting efforts.

 Over the next 30 days a few activities need to be happening.
 Start with setting goals for your producers to uncover a specific number of new prospects a week and add them to the prospect pipeline.
 Build a repository and system to manage and track activities.
-A centralized CRM system is a valuable tool to capture key data points, track interactions and document insights that are gathered along the way.
+A centralized CRM system is a valuable tool to capture key data points, track interactions, and document insights that are gathered along the way.

 Use the notes section on an account to store information and relevant tidbits or build dedicated sections in CRM at the account level for each of the buckets mentioned previously (what does the prospect look like now; what do they want to look like in the future; how are they planning on getting there; what hurdles are they running into; and what is the “hair-on-fire” problem that needs addressing today).

-Having an organized way to capture this information will pay dividends to the producer and your company.
+In our Producer Academy training, one of the many lessons is to explain how having an organized way to capture this information will pay dividends to the producer and your company.

-Close the call with specific approval to touch base with them again, invite them to a webinar, offer to send them a link to something that relates to the conversation.
+Close the call with specific approval to touch base with them again, invite them to a webinar, and offer to send them a link to something that relates to the conversation.
 Once the initial contact has been made, subsequent calls or touchpoints such as an email should seamlessly continue the conversation.
 Refer back to the initial call notes.
-Connect the dots and introduce some insurance related information that correlates to where the prospect is headed.
+Connect the dots and introduce some insurance-related information that correlates to where the prospect is headed.
 Be their ally.
 Help them, don’t sell them – yet.

 Amplify your prospecting efforts by building brand awareness.
 The likelihood of a prospect taking your call increases significantly if they recognize your firm and have some recall of how it connects to their business.
 Content marketing is one critical element in today’s digital world.